 What is Buzz?
 How does it work?
 Who is it for?
 Why should I recommend it to my patients?

 - Neosensory builds inexpensive, non-invasive technology to enhance sound perception through the skin

 - Buzz is a complementary device to amplification (e.g. hearing aids, cochlear implants)

-- This is a research-backed device that provides meaningful benefits (sound awareness, improvement in speech discrimination, etc).
-See Research papers below, or our latest 2020 paper here: Perrotta et al (under review).
-Deciphering sounds through patterns of vibration on the skin. [preprint]
+- This is a research-backed device that provides clinically-meaningful benefits (sound awareness, improvement in speech discrimination, and tinnitus-reduction).
+See research papers below.

 - Algorithms use over 29,000 different patterns based on sound intensity and pitch